abelperezok/kubernetes-raspberry-pi-cluster-hat/05-Control-Plane.md

 Success!

-## Transfer the binaries to the worker nodes
+## Transfer the Binaries to the Worker Nodes

 ```shell
 for instance in p1 p2; do